 Archery Shooters Association (ASA) rules will apply.
 In addition, there will be special categories for open, recurve, and traditional archers.

 All shooters must be accompanied by a high school advisor or sponsor, or an adult agent authorized by the school.

 According to Roger Snodgrass, shooting coach and bow technician for the college, Friday’s event will give the three coaches a chance to preview the high school talent the area has to offer.

 “In many ways, the results from this tournament will help us determine who we may want to recruit for our collegiate team this fall and in the future,” said Snodgrass.

-SIC’s archery team has laid claim to eight national championships and 12 All-Americans in just three years, competing against varsity squads from major Division I colleges and universities.
+SIC’s co-ed archery team has claimed 13 national championships and crowned 24 All-Americans in just five years, competing against varsity squads from major Division I colleges and universities.

 For more information about the tournament, contact Archie Blair at 618-841-7281.